 Lee has over 16 years’ experience of advising clients in relation to Town and Country Planning, Environmental Law and Health and Safety.
 Lee acts for businesses, developers, landowners and local authorities in delivering a range of projects.

 Lee qualified in 2001.
 He advises businesses and individuals on Planning, Environmental and Health and Safety matters.
 He helps clients to deal with regulators and public authorities in both transactional and enforcement cases.

 In planning matters Lee helps developers, landowners and local authorities on major regeneration schemes, large residential and commercial developments, through to individual householder applications and schemes under permitted development rights.
 He is a Legal Associate of the Royal Town Planning Institute.

 Lee negotiates and drafts planning obligations under s106 of the Town and Country Planning Act as well as Highways Act agreements and other development documentation.
-Lee regularly appears for clients as advocate at planning inquiries and hearings.
+Lee appears for clients as an advocate at planning inquiries and hearings.

 He joined Brachers in May 2010 from another Kent based firm.
 He started his career working in house with a local authority, giving him valuable experience of working with public sector bodies.

 Lee writes regular articles for various publications including Kent Business, South East Farmer and Insider and has delivered training on legal issues to bodies such as the Royal Town Planning Institute and the Royal institution of Chartered Surveyors.

 - Health and Safety Law